smartdevicelink/sdl_evolution/proposals/NNNN-Add-RPC-Conflict-Management.md

 RPC priority table and `AppHMIType` priority table are specified in `InterruptManagerConfig`.
 RPC priority table and `AppHMIType` priority table are tables that each set the priority of RPC and app type (`appHMIType`).
 By modifying `InterruptManagerConfig`, an OEM can receive the expected request from SDL Core during RPC conflict.
 On the other hand, `InterruptManager` reads `InterruptManagerConfig` during the SDL Core startup and builds the two tables mentioned above based on their settings.
 When an RPC conflict occurs, the `InterruptManager` first determines the RPC with a high priority according to the RPC priority table.
 However, if two competing RPCs have the same priority, then the RPC with the higher priority is determined according to the `AppHMIType` priority table.

 #### RPC Conflict Management Configuration File
-The following tables of InterruptManagerConfig are explained.
+The following tables of explain the `InterruptManagerConfig`.

 - RPC priority table
 - AppHMIType priority table